uikit/uikit-site/docs/pages/sticky.md

 ## Bottom

-Bind the sticky behavior to a specific element, so that it disappears after scrolling past that point of the page
+Bind the sticky behavior to a specific element, so that it disappears after scrolling past that point of the page.

 ```html
 <!-- Sticks until the bottom of its parent container -->